The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 Would I wear these every day as intended?
 Most certainly not.

-These platinum versions are supposed to be fine to eat and drink with.
+According to instasmile, these platinum versions are supposed to be fine to eat and drink with.
 I have no issues drinking with them, but I do not want to eat with them fitted.

 You might ask why did I buy these premium ones then, seeing as that is a key selling point.